Jeffrey Bruce Klein: Controversial departure

 Klein often took a critical stance towards traditional progressive positions.
 A special issue on spirituality published during the 1997 holiday season was praised by columnists such as The Washington Post’s William Raspberry and sold well, but also led to Klein’s resignation from Mother Jones because of the parent board’s displeasure.

-Recent work
+Later work

 Klein subsequently taught journalism at Stanford University and started a software company.
 He co-produced for The NewsHour with Jim Lehrer a seven-part series on China’s economy.
 The series won a 2006 Gerald Loeb Award, journalism’s top award for economics and business reporting, in the Television Enterprise category.
 With Paolo Pontoniere, Klein authored pieces about secret trade-offs made by the U.S. prior to the Iraq War and about the mysterious deaths of two European telecom engineers immediately after they discovered sophisticated bugs planted in the hubs of their telecommunications systems.